Cyber323/BalloonOS/README.md

 # BalloonOS
 Random distro which may help recovering another system or can be a system on a USB stick.

+Username: balloon
+Password: balloon
+root user isn't set yet.
+The Balloon user also does not have sudo permission as of writing.
+I will fix this very soon.

 This is a Work-In-Progress distro.
 Many things may be broken.
 I am not responsible if this corrupts or removes your files in any way.

 This distro does not have any custom repos yet.
 This distro is basically vanilla arch with a lot of apps packed inside for recovery, tools, games, and even some apps for daily driving this distro incase your disk dies and you just have a USB to put an OS on.